faraimazh/quantumtech.africa/README.md

 ## Why our website is on GitHub

-We believe transparency — in how we think, what we believe and why — is the first step to that trust.
+We believe in transparency — how we think, what we believe and why — is the first step to build trust.

 We've moved our entire web presence to GitHub to become more transparent.
 Here, you can see how things have changed over time, propose improvements, or even take our ideas and make them your own (the relationships are ours, though).
 You can also see the things you'd usually find on a company website, like a list of our founders and the questions we ask ourselves when making business decisions.
 We're grateful you're taking the time to learn about us.